Wondering about project Sugar Free?

 + I’VE TRIED QUITTING SUGAR BEFORE AND IT NEVER WORKS.
 WHY WOULD THIS TIME BE ANY DIFFERENT?

 Sugar is chemically addictive, which means that the cravings for sugar come from a part of the brain that doesn’t hear rational thought.
 They come from the survival part of the brain, which runs on autopilot with the goal of keeping you alive.
 The same part of your brain that tells you to breathe, to get out of the way of a moving truck, and to drink water when you’re thirsty, is also telling you to eat the ice cream.
 No wonder your past attempts have failed, right?
 Have you ever tried to talk yourself out of being thirsty?
 My point exactly.
 My programs at Project Sugar Free acknowledge this strong, subconscious grip that sugar has on your decision-making.
 We will give you the tools, education, and support you need to outsmart the part of your brain that is telling you to eat sugar, so you can make the long-term commitments.

 + WHAT ARE FREE SUGARS?

-Institute for Responsible Nutrition defines free sugars as dietary sugars that provide rapidly absorbed, concentrated doses of fructose as define by the Institute for Responsible Nutrition.
+Free sugars (also called high fructose sweeteners) are ietary sugars that provide rapidly absorbed, concentrated doses of fructose as define by the Institute for Responsible Nutrition.
 Fructose is metabolized in the liver, and has no nutritional value and is linked to obesity and many modern diseases.
 Fructose is also addictive.
-Free sugars (also called high fructose sweeteners) are found in more than 50 differnt sweeteners including table sugar, honey, molasses, agave syrup and fruit juice.
+Free sugars are found in more than 50 different sweeteners including table sugar, honey, molasses, agave syrup and fruit juice.

 + SUGAR ADDICTION IS A NEW CONCEPT TO ME.
 CAN YOU EXPLAIN IT?